 For all I knew, life would stay the same and I could count on more and more inspired summers.

-Except for this one little wild-hair-crazy-idea of Adam’s.
+Except for this one little wild-hair-crazy-idea of A’s.
 An overseas job in New Caledonia!
 What?!

 This was the extent of the early conversations:

 “Babe.”
 Followed by a long pause and a stern look.
 “I’m about to have a baby.
 There is no way you can talk to me about this,” I would say.
 I remember an incredible surge of anger and emotion in response to a) the idea in general and b) the timing of the idea.